PSV07/Thinker_Lab/README.md

-# Madhav Sweets Store Billing Project
+# Sweets Store Billing Project

 ## Overview
 This project is a Java-based application designed to manage billing processes for **Madhav Sweets**.
 It provides functionalities such as product management, customer management, and transaction processing tailored for a sweets retail environment.